rubytogether/rubytogether.org/app/views/news/2018-06-07-may-2018-monthly-update.html.md

 ---
-summary: In May, we paid for 73 hours of developer work, prototyped new metrics rankings for Ruby Toolbox, and added a new flag to a Bundler command.
+summary: In May, we paid for 73 hours of developer work, prototyped new metrics rankings for Ruby Toolbox, and continued work on Google Summer of Code projects.
 ---

 Hello!
 Welcome to the monthly update.
 During May, our work was supported by [GitLab](https://about.gitlab.com/), [Stitch Fix](http://multithreaded.stitchfix.com/), and many others.